 The projector can be inverted and suspended from the ceiling using a specially designed ceiling mount fixture 118-100108-XX.
 This mounting is recommended for those that want the projector out of plain view or have limited amount of space for the projector.
 For more information, contact your dealer.

-AWARNING Use only the Christie approved ceiling mount kit designed for your projector.
-Refer to the installation instructions and safety guidelines provided in the kit.
+A WARNING Use only the Christie approved ceiling mount kit designed for your projector.